chenuxian/Remote-Control/README.md

 I contributed to the part of sending screenshot.

-## How to run?
+# How to run?
 First, you need 2 computers, one run as the server, and the other run as the client.
-Go into the src folder, and type these command on your terminal:
+Go into the src folder, and type these command on your terminal.
+Or you can just directly run these program on IDE, like eclipse.

 **Server**:
 <code>